Socure raises $35 million to combat payments fraud with AI

 Thimot says the company has launched several products in direct response to an uptick in fraud activity.
 Socure’s report found that fraudulent credit card applications were up 93% between March and April.
 Between March and late June, attempted money transfer fraud increased 43% as challenger banks experienced a 200% climb in attempted demand deposit account fraud.

-Socure’s clients include four of the top five banks and eight of the top 10 credit card issuers, as well as Varo, Chime, and Stash.
+Socure’s clients include four of the top five U.S. banks and eight of the top 10 credit card issuers, as well as Varo, Chime, and Stash.
 Socure claims customers see average reductions in fraud rate and manual review costs of 80% and 90%, respectively, and an up to 40% decrease in ID authentication failures involving millennials.

 Sorenson Ventures led this latest equity investment, with participation from backers Commerce Ventures, Scale Venture Partners, and Flint Capital, alongside strategic investors Citi Ventures, Wells Fargo Strategic Capital, and MVB Financial.
 The round brings New York-based Socure’s total funding to $96 million, following a $30 million round in February 2019.